rekyuu/speedfuns/undertale/hard_mode.md

 After mashing through Toriel, start the dummy fight.
 Quickest way out seems to be `ACT`: `Talk`.

 ## Room 6
-Just `Spare` at the Froggit encounter.
-It's the fastest menuing and Toriel always gives the look of death in this mode for some reason.
+Kill the Froggit at the encounter.

 ## Room 7
 Walk all the way to the end (it's okay, Toriel's just behind the pillar).
 Leave after mashing.